zulip/zulip/README.dev.md

 Installing the Zulip dev environment requires downloading dependencies of several hundred megabytes.
 You will need an active internet connection throughout the entire installation processes.
+(See [Specifying a proxy](#specifying-a-proxy) if you need a proxy to access the internet.)

 - **All**: 1.5GB available RAM, Active broadband internet connection.
 - **OS X**: OS X (El Capitan recommended, untested on previous versions), Git,